 Kirby

 Ch.
-Conundrum Rambling Blues, CGC, CHIC
+Conundrum Rambling Blues, CG, CGC

 Br.
 Ch.
 Otterkin Blue Bayou Conundrum X Conundrum Soliloquy